 What’s the meaning of Personal Jesus by Depeche Mode?

-30 years ago, the British band had one of their biggest worldwide hits.
-But what inspired them to make Personal Jesus?
+30 years ago, the British band launched their Violator album.
+But what inspired them to write the single Personal Jesus?

 In the mid-1980s, Depeche Mode blossomed from a cheerful synth pop band into one of the biggest alternative acts in the world.